lingualdev/lingualdev.github.io/content/blog/typescriptReactI18n.md

 }
 ```

-Alternatively we can also create an `i18n.ts` file and initialize `i18next` and prepare the resources.
+Alternatively we can also create an `i18n.ts` file to initialize `i18next` and prepare the resources.

 ```ts
 import i18n from "i18next";